joshuaeckroth/csci111-website/guides/_posts/2014-10-14-functions.markdown

 ## Two kinds of functions

 There are really two kinds of functions: those that are `void` functions, and those that "return" values.
-The kind that return values cannot be `void`, they must have a type like `double` or `boolean` or whatever.
+The kind that return values cannot be `void`, they must have a type like `float` or `boolean` or whatever.

 Void functions look like this: